muratk3n/thirdwave/en/tweets/2020/week28a.md

 ---

-I bet quadchoppa became big because most work is done at control level and that control, though excessive in terms of compute, can be done through simple PID coding ('tuning' means finding constants for the PID of the choppa).
+I bet quadchoppa became common because most work is done at control level and that control, though excessive in terms of compute, can be done through simple PID coding ('tuning' means finding constants for the PID of the choppa).

 ---